-We turned this conventional wisdom about the impact of movie reviews on its head, revealing an unexpected harbinger of failure phenomenon in the movie industry.
+Researchers analyzed pre-release commentary and opening weekend box office revenue, turning the impact of movie reviews on its head and revealing an unexpected harbinger of failure phenomenon in the movie industry.

 Rotten reviews = box office success?

-We wanted to see if we could predict a movie's success based on these reviews.
+Researchers wanted to see if they could predict a movie’s success based on these reviews.
 As it turned out, the so-called harbingers of failure did exist.

-To understand this paradox, we used text analytics to delve into the writing style of these harbingers of failure, shedding light on their personality traits and cognitive biases.
-What surfaced was fascinating: harbinger critics lean towards a formal and analytical writing style, using fewer self-reference pronouns.
-This suggests that the harbinger critics tend to be overconfident in their evaluations, while non-harbinger critics are more introspective and display greater confidence in their reviews.
+To understand this paradox, researchers used text analytics to delve into the writing style of these harbingers of failure, shedding light on their personality traits and cognitive biases.
+What surfaced was that harbinger critics lean toward a formal and analytical writing style, using fewer self-reference pronouns.

-- Tim Akin, Graduate School of Management, UC Davis, firstname.lastname@example.org
+- Tim Akin, Graduate School of Management, email@example.com

-- Karen Nikos-Rose, News and Media Relations, UC Davis, email@example.com
+- Karen Nikos-Rose, News and Media Relations, firstname.lastname@example.org